RoDmitry/alphabet_detector/README.md

 > One language can be written in multiple scripts, so it will be detected as a different [`ScriptLanguage`](https://docs.rs/alphabet_detector/latest/alphabet_detector/enum.ScriptLanguage.html) (language + script)

 Does not have any models, just matches the alphabet.
-Not recommended to use as a standalone detector, it's more like a word separator + language prefilter for an actual language detector ([`Langram`](https://github.com/RoDmitry/langram)).
+Not recommended to use as a standalone detector.
+It's more like a word separator + language prefilter for an actual language detector ([`Langram`](https://github.com/RoDmitry/langram)).

 Splits text (iterator `CharIndices`) to words, and detects [`ScriptLanguage`](https://docs.rs/alphabet_detector/latest/alphabet_detector/enum.ScriptLanguage.html)s (language + script) of words by used letters (chars).